chamikabm/bidopsai/docs/scratches/01-initial.md

 	        %% User Id, who completed the agent task uuid completed_by FK "" - Once the agent task is completed - this should be updated with user id of the last user who completed the agent task
 		- If there a failure it should update the AgentTask accordingly with error_message, error_log
-		- If the task is successfull, the agent should write the processed file location into the output_data and mark the AgentTask as completed, so that the supervisor and pickup and pass that to the Analysis Agent
+		- If the task is successfull, the agent should write the processed file location into the output_data and also should update the each ProjectDocument's processed_file_location accordingly and mark the AgentTask as completed, so that the supervisor and pickup and pass that to the Analysis Agent

 	7. Once the Parser Agent passed back to the Supervisor agent, he will analys the outcome and update the WorkflowExecution entries with last_updated_at, also if there's an error it should update error_message and error_log entries.
 If the parsing successful, the supervisor agent should ask Analysis Agent to work on the Analysis Agent Task.
 And should update the Project's progress_percentage value (Depending on how many agent tasks we have completed) and other related data.
 	8. Once the supervisor handsoff that to the Analysis Agent;
 		- Agent first mark the Analysis AgentTask as InProgress, update the input_data and contine with the Analysis task, for the Analysis task the agent should accesss the output for the previous Parse Agent tasks's output (output_data) from the database.
-		- Once agent retrives the document data (from the S3 file location) which was available in the Parser AgentTask output, then it should be used as the context to analyse and produced the following data in markdown format to be ready to present that to the user.
+		- Once agent retrives the document data (from the S3 file location) which was available in the Parser ProjectDocument processed_file_location, then it should be used as the context to analyse and produced the following data in markdown format to be ready to present that to the user.
 And this markdown should contain following details:

 			a.
 Who is the Client (Name, Location, Domain, Contact Details)
 			b.
 Key Stakeholder and Their Roles